TirsvadCLI/Linux.ServerSetup/README.md

 	./install.sh

 ## Tools
-In the folder tools you can find
+In the tools folder you can find following scripts

-### Backup letsencrypt certificate
+### Backup server files
+#### Certificate from lets encrypt
-It will backup your certificate and store it under conf/letsencrypt
+It will backup your certificate and store it under conf/letsencrypt/backup_certificate.tar.gz

+	cd src/ServerSetup/tools
 	bash backup_letsencrypt_cert.sh

+#### Nginx sites configuration
+It will backup your nginx sites configurations and store it under conf/nginx/backup_nginx_sites_configuration.tar.gz

+	cd src/ServerSetup/tools
+	bash backup_nginx_site_conf.sh

 ## Features
 * Create a privileged user